isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/Punggol Digital District.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Picture1.jpg">
 </div>
-<p>Get ready to embark on an engaging and meaningful journey at Shaping Hearts
+<p>Get ready to embark on an engaging and meaningful journey at<strong> Shaping Hearts @ Punggol Digital District – ARTfully Able</strong>,
-@ Punggol Digital District – ARTfully Able, with 5 exciting zones, each brought to life by a unique character.
+with <strong><em>5 exciting zones</em></strong>, each brought to life by a unique character.
 This is more than an exhibition — it’s a celebration of abilities, imagination, and joyful expression!</p>
 <h2>Explore the 5 Zones</h2>
 <p></p>
 <table style="minWidth: 50px">